Femke Halsema

-Femke Halsema ([ˈfɛmkə ˈɦɑlsəmaː]; born 25 April 1966) is a Dutch politician and filmmaker.
-On 27 June 2018, she was appointed Mayor of Amsterdam and began serving a six-year term on 12 July 2018.
+Femke Halsema ([ˈfɛmkə ˈɦɑlsəmaː]; born 25 April 1966) is a Dutch politician and filmmaker serving as Mayor of Amsterdam since 2018.
 She is the first woman to hold the position on a non-interim basis.
-She previously was a member of the House of Representatives for the leftist green party GroenLinks from 1998 to 2011, and served as the party's parliamentary leader from 2002 to 2010.
+She previously was a member of the House of Representatives for the leftist green party, GroenLinks from 1998 to 2011, and served as the party's parliamentary leader from 2002 to 2010.